Air-borne/printf/README.md

 # printf
-ALX group of two project on the printf function in C
+<h1>ALX group of two project on the printf function in C;